YeaSoft/alix/doc/readme.txt

 Interface      Description
 -------------+----------------------------------------------------------------
-                The interface will be configured by default with the static IP address 192.168.1.1/24.
-DHCP servicing (Dynamic addresses
+                The interface will be configured by default via DHCP and will additionally get also the APIPA 169.254.19.65/16. eth0            Because of some particular configurable features, it will be referred to as the "primary interface".
+It can be configured to a static address and to offer DHCP addresses (see below).
-                starting from 192.168.1.128 to 192.168.1.254) is available for eth0            this interface but disabled by default.
-Both the address as the DHCP server status can be configured via kernel command line parameters (see below).
-If the interface is configured to a static IP address (default), it will additionally get also the APIPA 169.254.19.65/32.

                 The interface will be configured by default with the static IP eth1            address 192.168.2.1/24.
 DHCP servicing (Dynamic addresses